davidjpfeiffer/vscode-config/README.md

 # Visual Studio Code Configuration

 This repository documents the settings, keybindings, and extensions that I use in Visual Studio Code.
-I highly recommend this configuration, or a similar configuration, for all lots of frontend web developers.
+I highly recommend this configuration, or a similar configuration, for other frontend web developers.
 Feel free to make suggestions!

 #### Extensions